Who are the hostages released so far in the Israel-Hamas deal? | KRDO

 By Tara John, Lauren Izso, Tamar Michaelis, Sophie Tanno and Jerome Taylor, CNN

-(CNN) — A fourth group of hostages was transferred out of Gaza on Monday, capping a temporary truce negotiated between Israel and Hamas after weeks of conflict.
+(CNN) — A fifth group of hostages was transferred out of Gaza on Tuesday – the first group to be released from the captivity of Palestinian militant group Hamas under a new extension of its truce with Israel.

-So far 69 hostages have been released by Palestinian militant group Hamas over the first four days of the truce.
-Israeli civilian women and children were freed in groups of 11 to 13 each day, per the deal’s terms, along with varying numbers of other nationals, including citizens of Thailand, Poland, the Philippines and Russia.
+So far 81 hostages have been released by Hamas over five days of truce, primarily women and children.
+The number includes Israeli and dual citizens, as well as nationals of Thailand, Poland and the Philippines.

-Their release has sparked tearful reunions with families, following the painstaking negotiations and coordination between the warring sides with the help of foreign mediation.
-The truce was extended on Monday under the same terms for an additional two days.
+Their release has sparked tearful reunions with families, following painstaking negotiations and coordination between the warring sides with the help of foreign mediation.
+The truce was extended on Monday for an additional two days.

-Under the deal, Israel is freeing three Palestinians from prison for every Israeli hostage allowed out of Gaza.
-So far, 117 Palestinians have been released, primarily women and minors, many of them who were detained but never charged.
-More are expected to be released on Monday evening.
+Under the deal, Israel is freeing three imprisoned Palestinians for every Israeli civilian woman and child allowed out of Gaza.
+So far, 180 Palestinians have been released, primarily women and minors, many of them who were detained but never charged.

 Here’s what you need to know about those released from Gaza so far: